saubury/duckdb_meetup/README.md

 Talk Summary: Need to find a good home within a school catchment area?
 Want to find the best TV episode of the Simpson’s?
 In a hurry to load hundreds of random parquet files with inconsistent schemas?
 Give me 20 minutes of your time and I’ll show you how DuckDB - the fast, free & versatile analytical database - can be the solution for many a data challenge.

+## Setup
+If this is your first time here - be sure to follow the [setup instructions](./SETUP.md) to download the data.

 # Part A - DuckDB as a SQL OLAP database
 As a baseline - let's get familiar with SQL commands at the DuckDB CLI